-Develop a Trauma-Informed Ministry
+Develop a Foster/Adoptive Ministry That is Trauma-Informed

 The Church has always been a powerful influence in families and relationships.